At your first visit with Polka you can expect:

 Tooth decay and cavities can be genetic.
 Therefore it’s important for us to have a conversation about the entire family’s dental health to better understand what to expect in a child’s mouth.
 Preventative care or strong oral habits can be developed to combat what we know may happen in the future.

 Meeting Dr. Nanna and Pediatric Staff

 At this first visit you and your child will get to meet our staff and Dr. Nanna in order to get to know our team in addition to developing a rapport and relationship with Polka Dot Pediatric Dentistry.

 The First Pediatric Dental Exam of Your Child’s Mouth

 At this first visit, our staff will sit down with your feel child to explain in child friendly language what we will be doing.
 We’ll demonstrate on a child’s finger or stuffed animal.
 Once the child feels comfortable we will conduct the examination.

 Discussion of Oral Care and Bad Habits

 During the visit, Dr. Nanna will discuss with you the strong oral habits to maintain for your child.
-Often we will go over the importance of fluoride for your child, which will help your child’s teeth stay strong and healthy.
+Often we will go over the importance of fluoride when talking about dentistry for children, which will help your child’s teeth stay strong and healthy.
 In addition, we’ll go over any bad habits that can lead to tooth decay like thumb sucking or the long term use of pacifiers.